Fintech Strategy Roadmap for a Great Fintech Product

 Naturally, there are area-specific features that don’t need to be present in all kinds of fintech software.
 However, there are mandatory features that any sort of fintech software must include.
+Fintech strategy roadmap helps differentiate it and prioritize in the right way.
 For instance, both blockchain apps and digital wallets must have integrations with payment gateways, not to mention login/registration and general dashboards.
 Let’s discuss these next.

 Whichever type of fintech app you develop, its users must be able to register and securely log in.
 Registration entails anti-fraud checks to filter out scammers with throwaway credentials, and login must run some form of security check, like two-factor authentication (2FA) or Touch/Face ID.